-Priority Impacts 1 Managing the existing highway network Improve journey time reliability and improving access from growing neighbourhoods to jobs, education and training as well as improving conditions for business through effective network management 2 Reducing the number of accidents Improved road safety through a range of interventions city-wide 3 Increasing active travel (cycling and walking) To be inclusive and open up the city's opportunities to all and improve health outcomes 4 Improving the public transport offer Helping to underpin sustainable growth and promote a city that is open for business 5 Infrastructure investment Ensuring the benefits of investment in transport infrastructure continue year after year; including supporting the introduction of alternative fuel technologies where appropriate 6 Improving Air Quality To reduce levels of air pollution across Sheffield to improve the health of people in Sheffield through a range of interventions schemes identified in the Sheffield Transport Strategy Growth and Investment Fund.
+Priority Impacts 1 Managing the existing highway network Improve journey time reliability and improving access from growing neighbourhoods to jobs, education and training as well as improving conditions for business through effective network management 2 Reducing the number of accidents Improved road safety through a range of interventions city-wide 3 Increasing active travel (cycling and walking) To be inclusive and open up the city's opportunities to all and improve health outcomes 4 Improving the public transport offer Helping to underpin sustainable growth and promote a city that is open for business 5 Infrastructure investment Ensuring the benefits of investment in transport infrastructure continue year after year; including supporting the introduction of alternative fuel technologies where appropriate 6 Improving Air Quality To reduce levels of air pollution across Sheffield to improve the health of people in Sheffield through a range of interventions

+Challenge Actions to address 1 Lack of appropriate funding to develop 'pipeline' schemes identified in the Sheffield Transport Strategy Around £160k included in the 2019/20Local Transport Plan to fund the development of larger schemes: the lack of revenue funding for this activity has been escalated within SCC and is being considered for funding from the Growth and Investment Fund.
 In particular, this has the potential impact on SCC's ability to develop significant infrastructure projects that are required to support the City's Housing and Economic ambitions.
 2 Ongoing maintenance of the highway infrastructure (commuted sums) Agreement on way forward required to provide confidence in our ability to address infrastructure required to support economic growth.
 Highlight constraints and the current agreements in relation to which SCR funds can support some of the potential commuted sums, and a strategic review of implications on future programmes.
 3 Constrained timescales to meet the Government direction for Air Quality and associated Clean Air Zone (CAZ) development and delivery Funding from Government is available to resource the associated Clean Air Zone Feasibility Study, business case development and (subject to approval) implementation, but the scale and required speed of delivery is a significant challenge.
 Resources from across the City Council are being brought into a virtual team and this will be reviewed during 2019/20.